 Standing desks are notorious for becoming very cluttered, very fast.
-As soon as you buy one, the number of devices you own will begin to grow and stray cables begin to multiply.
+As soon as you buy one, the number of devices you own will grow, and stray cables will multiply.

 This leads to clutter, cost overruns and decreased productivity.
 Let’s examine the top three benefits of cord management for standing desks.